Zubin Mehta, direttore

 Pics by Bayerische Staatsoper staging

-The performance of the 25th June will be be broadcast live on Rai Radio 3
+The performance of the 25th June will be be broadcast pre-recorded on Rai Radio 3

 Meeting with the audience - Parlando di opera